-DWI offenders continue to be the largest population served within our agency across all offense levels.
-10% of the DWI offenders under supervision are felony level offenders and 59% are repeat DWI gross misdemeanor clients.
+DWI offenders continue to be a large population served within our agency across all offense levels, equating to 37% of all offenses currently supervised on traditional probation by Aitkin County Community Corrections.
 We have chosen to utilize the validated program, Driving with Care, to focus on prevention of future offenses in a cognitive-based approach.
-This program is scheduled to begin Fall 2016.
+This program was implemented in fall 2016.

 Drug cases are also a larger portion of caseloads in Aitkin County.
-Drug cases make up 13% of probation cases under supervision.
-Assaultive offenders include 7% of the offenders on probation in our community.
+Drug cases make up 24% of probation cases under traditional supervision.